near/docs/docs/develop/basics/hackathon-guide.md

 ## Common questions and issues

-### 1. Sending data to your contract from the frontend
+### 1. Sending data to your contract from the front-end

 Say you've got an AssemblyScript function defined in your contract that takes data: